Asana/python-asana/docs/SectionsApi.md

 sections_api_instance = asana.SectionsApi(api_client)
 project_gid = "1331" # str | Globally unique identifier for the project.
 opts = {
-    'body': {"data": {"param1": "value1", "param2": "value2",}} # dict | The section to create.    'opt_fields': "created_at,name,project,project.name,projects,projects.name" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'body': {"data": {"param1": "value1", "param2": "value2",}}, # dict | The section to create.
+    'opt_fields': "created_at,name,project,project.name,projects,projects.name", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: